lcbarnett/kuramoto/README.md

 # kuramoto
-An efficient implementation of the standard Kuramoto coupled oscillators system, writen in C, with a Matlab interface.
+An efficient C implementation of the standard Kuramoto coupled oscillators system, with Matlab interface.